niranjan-fartare/obsidian/Data Engineering/SQL.md

+- SQL stands for **Structured Query Language**.
-Structured Query Language (SQL) is a programming language used to communicate with databases, such as MySQL, to perform various operations like storing, retrieving, updating, and deleting data.
+- SQL is a programming language that is used to manage relational databases.
+- SQL commands retrieve, create, update, and delete data from a database.
+- Other commands can be used to control and manage the database.

 # Table Of Contents

 - [Data](#data)